 “We had sex.”

 He nodded.
 “That’s too bad.
 Lots of songs written about it, plays, books, movies.
 Hollywood is nuts about it.”

 “Are you, by any chance, under a doctor’s care?”

-"No. Please.
+“No. Please.
 You have to listen!
 You have to understand.
 I bought this house.
-It’s very old.
+It’s old.
 It’s called the Pendulum House because it has a huge pendulum clock in it.
 Built into it.
 It’s quite extraordinary.
 And it keeps wonderful time.
-And it keeps changing.
-The house, not the clock.
-Sometimes the walls are different colors and the windows.
-The windows become the leaded windows from the early 1900’s.
-I have a book and it shows the old windows.
+And it keeps changing- the house, not the clock.
+Sometimes the walls are different colors and the windows become the leaded kind you see from the early 1900’s.
+I have a book, and it shows the old windows.
 Vita Mae Knox, the spirit, said her grandfather built it.
-And there’s this other ghost, this very, well, seductive ghost.
-Named..."
+And there’s this other ghost.
+He’s a seductive ghost.
+Named...”